 Plant Manager toolbar

 F/X Planting menu, Plant Manager option

-typing ProjectPlants in the Command line
+or type ProjectPlants in the Command line

 In the Plant Manager, find and select the plant (or plants) appearing in the schedule.

 TheHighlight Plant tool will highlight any instances of that plant in your drawing.